-You can only come into the office if the deceased passed away in the city of East Chicago.
+We are open for in office visit.
+The East Chicago Health only possesses death certificates of individuals whom have passed away in the city of East Chicago.
 Depending on your relation to the person you will need different documents.
 Refer to who can obtain a death certificate and what you will need.
-If you do not have valid ID, please refer to which documents you will need.

 To request a death certificate via the mail, submit the following to the Health Department:

 Mail ordering is still dependent upon State Laws concerning valid identification and familiar relation.

 You may print the following certificate to include in your mail items: English Death Certificate Spanish Death Certificate

 Depending on the location you are mailing from we advise the round trip mail to be between 10 and 16 business days.